 The Police Academy touts a 91.5% overall success rate for FA18-FA22.
-The success of students in the program continues to show positive outcomes.
+In dissecting this data, the following information should be noted: The success of students in the program continues to show positive outcomes.
 Module I is the specific course required to obtain the police academy completion certificate.
 It is the final module for completion of the program.
-The completion rate has fluctuated from 98% in 2020/21 and back to 96% in 2021/22.
-In 2022/23, the success rate dropped to 92%.
-Overall, these numbers continue to fall in line with the statewide average.
+The completion rate has fluctuated from 98% in 20/21 and back to 96% in 21/22.
+In 22/23 the success rate dropped to 92%.
+Overall these numbers continue to fall in line with the statewide average.

-The Academy has seen slow growth post-pandemic.
-However, the Academy will continue to increase marketing in an effort to improve enrollment.
+The Academy has seen slow growth post pandemic.
+However increased marketing will continue in effort